 - Already studying at an Australian university?
 We can help you transfer your credit to your Lincoln degree.
 See Application for Assessment of Credit.

 - Are you studying at a TAFE college?
 If you have successfully completed a year of study, we would love to talk to you.

-- Not all Australian Students qualify for publicly funded health care in New Zealand.
+Not all Australian students are eligible for free health care in New Zealand.

-Australian students who decide not to take out the recommended Medical and Travel Insurance will be required to sign a waiver acknowledging that they do so against the advice of Lincoln University.
+- Australian students who choose not to take the recommended Travel and Medical Insurance are required to sign a waiver.